Puppies stranded for days on B.C. cliff rescued after woman sounds alarm

 Fifteen trained searchers set out Sunday, uncertain of what they would find, but when they reached the top of the cliff the enthusiastic puppies literally rolled into their outstretched jackets and cuddled up while they were carried to safety.

-A vet at the staging area examined the hungry pair and declared them in good shape despite their lengthy ordeal, but also noted the dogs’ nails had been trimmed suggesting recent human care.
+Veterinarian Adrian Walton examined the hungry pair at the staging area as they were brought in and declared them in good shape despite their lengthy ordeal, but also noted the dogs’ nails had been trimmed suggesting recent human care.

-The woman who sparked the search after hearing the crying pups says efforts will be made to find the owner, but Emma Wilfert says there hasn’t been much luck yet.
+The woman who sparked the search after hearing the crying pups says efforts will be made to find the owner, but Emma Wilfert said there hasn’t been much luck yet.

-“We’ve looked on a lot of the missing pets pages and nobody seems to have reported them,” she says.
+“We’ve looked on a lot of the missing pets pages and nobody seems to have reported them,” she said.

-Wilfert says another neighbour along rural Stave Lake Road reported speaking to a woman who said she had lost two dogs, but she didn’t leave her name or phone number.
-(CKNW)
+Wilfert said another neighbour along rural Stave Lake Road reported speaking to a woman who said she had lost two dogs, but she didn’t leave her name or phone number.

+Walton said the BC SPCA would take them after each dog received a check-up.

+“The puppies are fine, a little underweight, but otherwise doing OK,” he said in a Facebook post.

 The Canadian Press